SUCHARITA-/ApexProgramming/README.md

 This repo is my learning on **Advance Apex Programming** book by **Dan Appleman**.

 I've added the notes, snippets and design patterns mentioned in the book along with my researches around them.
-Whole purpose of this repo is to make be a better developer understanding the nuances of Salesforce and Apex.
+Whole purpose of this repo is to make me a better developer understanding the nuances of Salesforce and Apex.

 You can take use this repo for your learning as well and put your thoughts around the concepts.